KIT-IAI/HRT-Imaging-Tool/README.md

 In addition to the source code, this repository also offers the option to download precompiled binaries for convenient usage. __HIT__ does not need installation, you can simply start the (downloaded or compiled) executable `HITgui.exe`.
 This opens a simple graphical user interface, which let's you add or remove datasets to be processed and finally start the process.

+If you use __HIT__ for the first time, you should open the process parameter dialog once (using the `-p` switch from the command line, see the _Advanced_ section below) and choose one of the process parameter presets available via the buttons at the very top.
+If you are unsure which one is the correct one for your purpose, then chances are good that it's the first one, titled "Defaults for 2D datasets without oscillation".

 ## Dataset preparation

 __HIT__ requires datasets in the form of multi-page TIFF files.
 Since the _HRT_ doesn't offer such an export option, you need to create the dataset files yourself.
 There are plenty of tools that can create multi-page TIFF files from a given set of single-page TIFF files (or other image formats).
 One option is the free image viewer software [_IrfanView_](https://www.irfanview.com/), which offers either a graphical user interface or alternatively also a command line interface for this.
 On the command line, you can create a multi-page TIFF file as follows: